-Tip #1 — Understand the nature of the treatment regimen
+Tip one: understand the nature of the bone spur treatment regimen

 In most cases, treatment methods are designed only to address the symptoms that the bone spur is causing, not the bone spur itself.
-Outside of surgery, all treatment measures are intended to mitigate pain, discomfort, muscle weakness and other issues caused when a bone spur in the spine impinges on a nerve root or the spinal cord.
-That isn’t to say that non-surgical methods are ineffective; most patients experience an improvement in their symptoms after a few weeks or months of adhering to their physician’s conservative treatment regimen.
+Outside of surgery, all treatment measures are intended to mitigate pain, discomfort, numbness and muscle weakness when a bone spur in the spine compresses a nerve root or the spinal cord.
+That isn’t to say that nonsurgical methods are ineffective, as most patients experience an improvement in their symptoms after a few weeks or months of adhering to their doctor’s conservative treatment regimen.

-Tip #2 — Be prepared to make some lifestyle changes
+Tip two: be prepared to make some lifestyle changes

-Tip #3 — Know that surgery may be an option
+Tip three: know that bone spur surgery may be an option

 Although most people find conservative bone spur treatment methods to be sufficient, some may need surgical intervention to obtain adequate relief from their symptoms.
-Spine surgery isn’t right for everyone, but you may want to look into it at some point.
-There are traditional, open spine surgery options as well as minimally invasive ones like the procedures performed at Laser Spine Institute.
-To learn more and to request a professional review of your MRI results, contact us today.
+Spine surgery isn’t right for everyone, but you may want to consider it at some point.
+There are traditional open spine surgery options as well as minimally invasive ones like the procedures performed at Laser Spine Institute.
+To learn more and to request a free review of your MRI results,* contact Laser Spine Institute today.